gderkintis/rf-bridge/README.md

 An advanced and configurable RF-to-Network bridge running on an ESP8266.
 This project receives 433MHz RF signals (from remote controls, sensors, etc.) and triggers complex, user-defined actions like HTTP/HTTPS requests or commands to smart home devices.

-The entire system is configured through a responsive web interface, with all settings saved to the ESP8266's internal EEPROM.
+The entire system is configured through a responsive web interface, with all settings saved to the ESP8266's internal Flash memory using the LittleFS file system.

 ![Web UI Screenshot](./docs/web-ui.png)